NABILAAHMEDD/NYC-car-crashes-Analysis/README.md

 - Configure connection via environment variables (see Local Development Setup above)
 - The app automatically detects local vs. production environment
 - **Note**: We loaded 300,000 rows from the CSV file as the dataset is too large to load entirely
+- **Important**: When filtering the data, some results may show empty graphs and summary cards because only 300,000 rows were loaded (not the full dataset)

 ##  API Endpoints